I’m just back from the sixteenth Workshop on Security and Human Behavior, hosted by Alessandro Acquisti at Carnegie Mellon University in Pittsburgh.

 SHB is a small, annual, invitational workshop of people studying various aspects of the human side of security, organized each year by Alessandro Acquisti, Ross Anderson, and myself.
-The forty or so attendees include psychologists, economists, computer security researchers, sociologists, political scientists, criminologists, neuroscientists, designers, lawyers, philosophers, anthropologists, business school professors, and a smattering of others.
+The fifty or so attendees include psychologists, economists, computer security researchers, criminologists, sociologists, political scientists, designers, lawyers, philosophers, anthropologists, geographers, neuroscientists, business school professors, and a smattering of others.
 It’s not just an interdisciplinary event; most of the people here are individually interdisciplinary.

 Our goal is always to maximize discussion and interaction.
 We do that by putting everyone on panels, and limiting talks to six to eight minutes, with the rest of the time for open discussion.
-The format translates well to Zoom, and we’re using random breakouts for the breaks between sessions.
+Short talks limit presenters’ ability to get into the boring details of their work, and the interdisciplinary audience discourages jargon.

-I always find this workshop to be the most intellectually stimulating two days of my professional year.
-It influences my thinking in different, and sometimes surprising ways 00 and has resulted in some unexpected collaborations.
+For the past decade and a half, this workshop has been the most intellectually stimulating two days of my professional year.
+It influences my thinking in different and sometimes surprising ways 00 and has resulted in some unexpected collaborations.

-Here are my posts on the first, second, third, fourth, fifth, sixth, seventh, eighth, ninth, tenth, eleventh, twelfth, and thirteenth SHB workshops.
-Follow those links to find summaries, papers, and occasionally audio recordings of the various workshops.
+Here are my posts on the first, second, third, fourth, fifth, sixth, seventh, eighth, ninth, tenth, eleventh, twelfth, thirteenth, fourteenth, and fifteenth SHB workshops.
+Follow those links to find summaries, papers, and occasionally audio/video recordings of the sessions.
 Ross also maintains a good webpage of psychology and security resources.

 It’s actually hard to believe that the workshop has been going on for this long, and that it’s still vibrant.
 We rotate between organizers, so next year is my turn in Cambridge (the Massachusetts one).